Danni Lowinski: Cast

+Production

-ProductionDanni Lowinski is produced by Berlin-based producer Phoenix Film.
+Danni Lowinski is produced by Berlin-based producer Phoenix Film.
 The show was created by Marc Terjung and Benedikt Gollhardt, who also created Edel & Starck (2002–2005), another successful Sat.1 Dramedy.

 Danni Lowinski is distributed internationally by SevenOne International.

+Reception

-ReceptionDanni Lowinski turned out to be a hit dramedy, allowing Sat.1 to achieve significant ratings with the target audience and to win the title of highest-rated show on 5 July 2010.
+Danni Lowinski turned out to be a hit dramedy, allowing Sat.1 to achieve significant ratings with the target audience and to win the title of highest-rated show on 5 July 2010.
 Shortly after the first month of broadcasting, Danni Lowinski was renewed for its second season.

 In August 2010 it was announced that Danni Lowinski was nominated for the Deutscher Comedypreis 2010 ("German Comedy Award 2010") alongside Pastewka and Stromberg.
 On 9 October 2010, Danni Lowinski won the Deutscher Fernsehpreis (German Television award) for best series.

 In April 2011 Sat.1 renewed Danni Lowinski for its third season.

 Adaptations

 In October 2010, it was announced that The CW is planning to develop an adaptation based on the original German series.
 This would have made it the first German TV series adapted for an American audience.
 A pilot starring Amanda Walsh in the lead role was filmed by director Richard Shepard, but the planned adaptation did not appear on the 2011-12 schedule.

-In March 2013, SBS 6 announced there would be a Dutch adaptation of the same title.
+In March 2013, SBS6 announced there would be a Dutch adaptation of the same title.